manulera/ShareYourCloning_frontend/README.md

 ## Misc

+### Web analytics

+You can configure website analytics using umami by setting the env var `VITE_UMAMI_WEBSITE_ID` to the website id.
+When building the site, the analytics script will be included in the build.
+See `index.html` and `vite.config.js` to see how this is done (using ejs templating).

 ### Recording video with cypress

 Settings (they can also be set as env vars or passed with flags).